Scott Hatteberg: Cincinnati Reds

 On February 12, 2006, the Cincinnati Reds signed Hatteberg to a one-year, $750,000 contract.
 He was originally expected to give them flexibility at first base, backing up Adam Dunn.
 When the Reds traded Wily Mo Peña to the Red Sox, Dunn moved back to the outfield and Hatteberg was to play at first base, improving the Reds' defense.

 On August 8, 2006, he recorded his 1,000th career hit against Jason Marquis of the St. Louis Cardinals at Great American Ball Park in Cincinnati.
 He went 3-for-5 in this game, increasing his batting average to .323.

 During the first weeks of the 2008 season, he was relegated to pinch-hitting while rookie Joey Votto replaced him at first base.
-Pinch-hitting was relatively new to Hatteberg, who admitted that it was a role he was not particularly comfortable in even though he had hit his historic September 4, 2002, 20-game winning-streak clinching walk-off homer for Oakland as a pinch-hitter.
+Hatteberg said it was a role in which he was not particularly comfortable, despite his 2002 walk-off homer for Oakland.
 On May 27, 2008, he was designated for assignment by the Reds to make room on the roster for top prospect Jay Bruce and officially released by the club on June 4.